 Similarly to the expectation values shown in Fig. 2, we observe good convergence for the first two oscillations while deviations persist at longer times.
-These results suggest that, in the large system size limit and for finite mixing angles, the entanglement entropy presents oscillations on a timescale similar to the one for flavor oscillations with maxima which are system size independent but increasing at each oscillation period until eventually reaching the expected value $\approx \log(N_e)$ at long times.
-In order to test this scenario we have also simulated the entropy evolution for a mixing angle $\theta = 0.5$, for which the convergence to the mean-field behavior is much faster, and show the results with different system sizes in Fig. 9(c).
+These results suggest that, in the large system size limit and for finite mixing angles, the entanglement entropy presents oscillations on a time-scale similar to the one for flavor oscillations with maxima which are system size independent but increasing at each oscillation period until eventually reaching the expected value $\approx \log(N_e)$ at long times.
+In order to test this scenario we have also simulated the entropy evolution for a mixing angle $\theta = 0.5$, for which the convergence to the mean-field behavior is much faster, and show the results with different system sizes in panel (c) of Fig. 9.
 As expected the entropy shows an increase at every oscillation with peaks at late time displaying a slower convergence and reaching values close the maximum.
 This shows that it is not necessarily correct to understand the results presented in Sec.
-IV B as a full convergence to the mean field state in the large system size limit since the full evolution creates
+IVB as a full convergence to the mean field state in the large system size limit since the full evolution creates states with nonzero entanglement.
+A possibly better characterization is that the mean field predictions of one-body observables become quantitatively correct in the large system size limit, at least for short enough times.
+For astrophysical neutrinos, of which we do not have direct access to manybody observables, the effect of entanglement might not be observable in practice.